ampurr/sign_languages/README.md

 # sign_languages

 If you are not me, you should not be here.
+Please learn ASL from Deaf or other qualified instructors.
 Thank you! :cat2: